 Does the current education system make you free or stuck?

-Do you even know why you need education?
+Do we even know why you need education?

-Why isn't education solving the bigger issues in the world?
+Why isn’t education solving the more significant issues in the world?

 We have advanced a lot in the sector of technology.
 But are you happy with your life?